 I’ve yet to talk with an author that says, “My book is selling better than expected, and I don’t need to figure out how to sell more.”
 Most authors express the opposite.
 “How do I sell more books?”

 In talking with authors about their books and their marketing or lack of it, there are similarities that arise that get in the way of improving sales.
-Many of these issues can resolved before the book is written and published and some are post-publication fixes.
+Many of these issues can resolve before the book is written and published, and some are post-publication fixes.
 This isn’t an exhaustive list.
 Check back next week for Part 2 when I discuss the obstacles an author faces personally when selling their book.
 For now, let’s talk about the 7 obstacles to selling your book.

 One reason a book may not sell well is there may not be a big enough market for it.
 If you write romance novels, this is NOT your issue.
 It more often found in nonfiction books for which there is a designed target audience.
 For instance, if you write about juggling in Delaware, you can expect modest sales due to the fact that Delaware is a small state and jugglers are a small subset of those who live in or visit Delaware.
 Even if you sold a book to every Delaware juggler or every visitor who is a juggler or loves juggling, your sales have a ceiling.